 Between December and mid-March is the hunt for the black gold, truffles.
 Most tourists won’t even know, because they only visit in Summer when there are none anymore.
 Such a shame.
 They miss out on the lovely dishes and dessert made with black truffle.

 I can’t wait to go back with my family.
-The house and the surrounding land has a serene touch to it.
+The house and the surrounding land have a serene touch to it.
 It makes you small and humble.
 Also, I love the outdoors!

 ♥ – Dani